Introduction

 stable updated: rustc 1.7.0 (a5d1e7a59 2016-02-29)

-This is the essence of rustup
+This is the essence of rustup.

 Keeping rustup up to date

-also checks for updates to rustup
+Running rustup update also checks for updates to rustup and automatically

 installs the latest version.
 To manually check for updates and install the

-without updating installed toolchains type rustup self update
+latest version of rustup without updating installed toolchains type rustup self update:

 $ rustup self update